3l0w/csgo-rpc/README.md

 The program will be build and store in the `build` folder.

 ## Notes:
-This programe theoretically run on linux but i did not test.
++This program theoretically run on linux but i didn't test.
 If the program don't work open a issue and I will fix.

 ## Contributing